Patchwork Prism Baby Blanket

 The Making Waves Table Runner is an EASY project.
 Therefore, a beginner could try this out, too.
 This pattern has been tested – thank you to all my lovely testers!

-If you prefer a printable pdf that includes printable gift tagsfor gifting you can purchase through Ravelry (or add to your favorites or que) or you can purchase directly through me and save 10% (Valid for US residents only)!
+If you prefer a printable pdf that includes printable gift tagsfor gifting you can purchase through Ravelry (or add to your favorites or que) or you can purchase through my Etsy store.

 Or, purchase the COMPLETE Making Waves Table Set

-The complete set includes the Making Waves table runner, placemat and mug rug pdf patterns at a discounted price in comparison to if they were purchased individually.
-If you prefer to shop with Ravelry, simply add all three patterns to your cart and a discount will automatically apply or you can purchase directly from me and receive an additional discount of 10% (for US residents only).
+The complete set includes individual pdfs of the Making Waves table runner, placemat and mug rug pdf patterns at a discounted price in comparison to if they were purchased individually.
+If you prefer to shop with Ravelry, simply add all three patterns to your cart and a discount will automatically apply or you can purchase through my Etsy store.

 Please note that due to this being a digital download, all sales are final and no refunds will be given.
 Thank you for your support!